iov-one/ledger-iov/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Build Status](https://travis-ci.com/iov-one/ledger-iov.svg?branch=master)](https://travis-ci.com/iov-one/ledger-iov)

-This repository contains the Ledger Nano S/X app for IOV
+This repository contains the Ledger Nano S app for IOV (BOLOS app and unit tests).

-- Ledger Nano S/X BOLOS app
-- Unit tests

 Source code for apps is linked as submodules to allow for Ledger's build infrastructure.
 For development purposes, this repo is recommended as it includes unit tests, tools, etc.

 ## Installing the release